elastic/apm-pipeline-library/vars/README.md

 Perform a checkout from the SCM configuration on a folder inside the workspace, if branch, repo, and credentialsId are defined make a checkout using those parameters.

+For security reasons PRs from not Elastic organization or with write permissions on the repo are block at this point see [githubPrCheckApproved](#githubPrCheckApproved), whoever if you login in the Jenkins UI, it would be always possible to trigger the job manually from the Jenkins UI.

 ```
 gitCheckout()
 ```